METALS-Copper drops as Europe troubles prompt shift to dollar

 "It's a theory of relativity and markets are seeing that the disparity between the U.S. and Europe is widening.
 The euro zone debt trouble is still hanging over us."

-The euro hit a 16-month low versus the dollar on Monday, hurt by negative news from the euro zone over the weekend, with the risks of further declines seen in coming months.
+The euro came under pressure first thing in Asia on Monday, reaching 16-month lows versus the greenback and an 11-year trough on the yen following a slew of negative news from the euro zone over the weekend.

 Euro zone retail sales fell and economic sentiment worsened at the end of 2011, pointing to recession in the currency bloc while in the United States, employment growth accelerated.